OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-09.md

 The message

-> Concerning the word of the Lord is directed towards the land of Hadrach, with Damascus as its resting place—
+> The word of the Lord is directed towards the land of Hadrach, with Damascus as its resting place—
 > For the eyes of humanity, especially all the tribes of Israel, are upon the Lord—

 ## Zechariah 9:2